What Tree Planting Does For Employee Engagement

 One of the newest and most promising ways you can foster engagement is by taking it out of the work atmosphere and into the real world, by planting trees.
 This goes beyond off-sites and team-building activities– it places the literal future of the world in each employee’s hands.
 In today’s world of climate change and global warming, employees are looking for organizations that reflect their concerns over the planet’s future.
 Tree planting not only fosters ownership but also signals to employees that your company’s principles are aligned with their own.

 How tree planting aids engagement

 This also has numerous benefits for the CSR of the company and is a great PR story.
-Using tree planting as an employee engagement activity also offers employees the opportunity to gain the opportunity to present the company and themselves in an environmentally sustainable way that also emphasizes on team building.
+Using tree planting as an employee engagement activity also offers employees the opportunity to gain the opportunity to present the company and themselves in an environmentally sustainable way that also emphasizes team building.
 Planting and caring for a tree also have mental health benefits in the workplace, as employees feel more interconnected and, at the same time, are given a chance to disconnect.
-Engaging in tree planting will no doubt boost moods, as being out in nature is one of the easiest cures for ailments of the workplace.
+Engaging in tree planting will undoubtedly boost moods, as being out in nature is one of the easiest cures for ailments in the workplace.

 The bottom line

 Several companies whose business model is centered on helping other organizations step into the realm of tree planting.
 With a company like EcoMatcher, you can plant an entire forest in your name and gift every employee a tree of the forest.
 Each employee will be able to track their tree virtually anytime they wish and see where their tree is in the company’s forest.
 They can track the tree’s growth and learn about how it contributes to the health of the planet.